xweih/home/README.md

 Hi!
-Welcome to my home page!
+I'm Xiaowei.
 I'm a passionate Operations Research Data Scientist with expertise in mathematical optimization, data analytics, and their applications in operations management.
 Below are some highlights of my work.

 ## Projects